More Than 30 States Sue Google Over 'Extravagant' Fees In Google Play Store

 Furthermore, Google prohibits competing app stores to be downloaded through its Google Play store, but rival app stores can be sideloaded onto Google devices, a process the state lawyers describe as being "unnecessarily cumbersome and impractical."

+In a blog post responding to Wednesday's suit, Wilson White, Google's Senior Director of Public Policy, said the states are ignoring Google Play's openness to sideloading and third-party app stores.

+"This lawsuit isn't about helping the little guy or protecting consumers.
+It's about boosting a handful of major app developers who want the benefits of Google Play without paying for it," White wrote.
+"Doing so risks raising costs for small developers, impeding their ability to innovate and compete, and making apps across the Android ecosystem less secure for consumers."

-The complaint goes on to state that: "Google's conduct has deterred new entry and/or prevented would-be competitors from achieving the scale that might constrain Google's power."
+The complaint from the attorneys general does not buy this, stating that: "Google's conduct has deterred new entry and/or prevented would-be competitors from achieving the scale that might constrain Google's power."

+Starting this month, Google is cutting its commission in half for the first $1 million developers make every year.
+It follows a similar announcement from Apple.

+In May, federal judge Yvonne Gonzalez Rogers told Apple CEO Tim Cook that the commission cuts do not solve larger issues about whether developers are competing on an even playing field.

+"The issue with the $1 million small-business program, at least what I've seen so far: that really wasn't the result of competition," she said.
+"That seemed to be a result of the the pressure you were feeling from investigations, from lawsuits, not competition."

-The Coalition for App Fairness, an advocacy group opposed to Big Tech companies having sole control over how in-app payments are processed, said in a statement that the states' action is encouraging.
+The Coalition for App Fairness, an advocacy group opposed to Big Tech companies having sole control over how in-app payments are processed, said in a statement that the states' action on Wednesday is encouraging.

 "App stores have been given a free pass to abuse their dominant market position for far too long," said the coalition's executive director, Meghan DiMuzio.
 "Their anti-competitive policies stifle innovation, inhibit consumer freedom, inflate costs, and limit transparent communication between developers and their customers."